 The Village of Howard Animal Control Department handles stray (found) pets, works to reunite lost pets, handles complaints, assists with injured and nuisance wildlife, and advocates for the humane treatment of all animals in our community.
-The department is staffed by Animal Control Officer Matt Atkinson and the Citizen Animal Response Team (CART), which is a group of paid on-call citizen volunteers who respond to calls after hours and on weekends.
+The department is staffed by Animal Control/Humane Officer Matt Atkinson and the Citizen Animal Response Team (CART), which is a group of paid on-call citizen volunteers who respond to calls after hours and on weekends.

 Lost and Found Pets

 It is important to try to reunite lost and found pets with their owners.
 State law requires that found pets be reported to the animal control officer and/or stray holding facility for the municipality.
 If you lose or find a pet, please call Animal Control Officer Matt Atkinson immediately at (920) 530-1044.
 Please also notify the Wisconsin Humane Society - Green Bay at (920) 469-3110.
 Click here for more tips for handling lost and found pets.